carolinecole25/CI-MS2-primrose_cottage/README.md

 ### Text
 * Text for home page describing the property has been taken from [Above the Beach](https://www.abovebeachcottages.co.uk/cottage/prmros-primrose-cottage) website.
 * Text for gallery page has been taken from [Above the Beach](https://www.abovebeachcottages.co.uk/cottage/prmros-primrose-cottage) website.

+### Acknowledgements
+* My mentor has really pushed me through this project, it was hard work but I am so pleased with the outcome of it.
+* Tutor Support have helped me a lot, they knew when to help me with certain issues and where to send me for research on particular issues.